 Now let me open the Bar Chart Processing Option.
 As you can see from the below screenshot, it is using the second cache option.
 This option is automatically selected by the report server, based on the Cache refresh options that we specified.

-Let me open the SQL Server management Studio to see, what is really happening in SQL Server.
+Let me open the SQL Server Management Studio to see, what is really happening in SQL Server.
 When you create a cache report in the report manager, a new Job will be created at the Server level.
-This job will automatically executed as per we scheduled.
+This job will automatically be executed as per we scheduled.

 In order to see the schedule options, Right-click on the Job and select the properties option from the context menu.

-Once you click on the properties option in the context menu, following window will be opened.
+Once you click on the properties option in the context menu, the following window will be opened.
 Please navigate to Schedules tab to check the Job schedules.

 As you can see, it is showing the schedule properties that we defined in the Report Manager.